Jbarseg/Learning-Java-JDBC-and-MySQL/README.md

 When installing MySQL, you must choose your preferred MySQL server version and MySQL Workbench version.

-When we already install MySQL, we proceed to create a new database, you can ask for all the steps to create a new database on ChatGPT: https://chat.openai.com/chat
+When we already install MySQL, we proceed to create a new database, you can ask for all the steps to create a new database on [ChatGPT](https://chat.openai.com/chat).

 SQL is Structured Query Language